sogeuni/sogeuni.github.io/content/abs/apendix/writing-scripts.md

 - Do a dictionary check on every sequence of at least four consecutive alphabetic characters in the password under test.
 This will eliminate passwords containing embedded "words" found in a standard dictionary.

 - Enable the script to check all the passwords on your system.
-These do not reside in [[./important-files#^DATAFILESREF1|/etc/passwd]].
+These do not reside in [[important-files#^DATAFILESREF1|/etc/passwd]].

-This exercise tests mastery of [[../advanced-topics/regexp#^REGEXREF|Regular Expressions]].
+This exercise tests mastery of [[regexp#^REGEXREF|Regular Expressions]].

 **Cross Reference**

 Write a script that generates a _cross-reference_ (_concordance_) on a target file.
 The output will be a listing of all word occurrences in the target file, along with the line numbers in which each word occurs.
 Traditionally, _linked list_ constructs would be used in such applications.
-Therefore, you should investigate [[../advanced-topics/arrays#^ARRAYREF|arrays]] in the course of this exercise. [[../commands/text-processing-commands#^WF|Example 16-12]] is probably _not_ a good place to start.
+Therefore, you should investigate [[arrays#^ARRAYREF|arrays]] in the course of this exercise. [[text-processing-commands#^WF|Example 16-12]] is probably _not_ a good place to start.

 **Square Root**

 Write a script to calculate square roots of numbers using _Newton's Method_.

-The algorithm for this, expressed as a snippet of Bash [[../advanced-topics/assorted-tips#^PSEUDOCODEREF|pseudo-code]] is:
+The algorithm for this, expressed as a snippet of Bash [[assorted-tips#^PSEUDOCODEREF|pseudo-code]] is:

 |   |
 |---|